stanwmusic/wp-tevko-responsive-images/readme.md

 RICG-responsive-images
 ---

-Bringing automatic default responsive images to wordpress.
+Bringing automatic default responsive images to WordPress.

 This plugin works by including all available image sizes for each image upload.
-Whenever wordpress outputs the image through the media uploader, or whenever a featured image is generated, those sizes will be included in the image tag via the [srcset](http://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/) attribute.
+Whenever WordPress outputs the image through the media uploader, or whenever a featured image is generated, those sizes will be included in the image tag via the [srcset](http://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/) attribute.

 ##Hardcoding in template files